NETMF/Llvm.NET/ReadMe.md

 # This branch is no longer actively maintained here
-For the latest actively developed code, see [Ubiquity.NET](https://github.com/UbiquityDotNET) The move is to better isolate the code into a disticnt repo and maintain it alongside future projects using LibLLVM and Llvm.NET so they are not confused with the legacy .NET Micro Framework interpreter engine.
+For the latest actively developed Llvm.Libs code, see [Ubiquity.NET](https://github.com/UbiquityDotNET) The move is to better isolate the code into a disticnt repo and maintain it alongside future projects using LibLLVM and Llvm.NET so they are not confused with the legacy .NET Micro Framework interpreter engine.